PREGNANCY, BABIES & PETS

 FIRST IMPRESSIONS

-This is why it is important that you provide places for your cat to retreat when he has had enough, such as high shelves, cat trees or simply a room where your baby cannot go.
+This is why it is important that you provide places for your cat to retreat when they have had enough, such as high shelves, cat trees or simply a room where your baby cannot go.
 It will allow your cat a place to get some ‘time‐ out’, which will become particularly important once baby becomes mobile!

 ON THE MOVE

-Once your baby begins to crawl and move around in the later stages of her first year, she will want to follow your cat wherever he goes!
-Your baby will also be able to get her little ‘paws’ onto a whole new range of household objects, including your cat’s food bowls and litter tray.
+Once your baby begins to crawl and move around in the later stages of their first year, they will want to follow your cat wherever they go!
+Your baby will also be able to get their little ‘paws’ onto a whole new range of household objects, including your cat’s food bowls and litter tray.
 Prepare an eating area for your cat that is totally out of your baby’s reach.
-It may come as a bit of an unexpected surprise to your cat that this little creature that was at first so passive, has now become such a force; it may take him a while to get used to your baby’s new enthusiasm.
+It may come as a bit of an unexpected surprise to your cat that this little creature that was at first so passive, has now become such a force; it may take them a while to get used to your baby’s new enthusiasm.
 You need to provide an area where your cat can feel at ease enough to eat and go to the toilet without being accosted.

-Place his food and water bowls on a high kitchen bench, table, shelf or in a room that he can access but your baby cannot.
-The same goes for his litter tray; make sure it is placed somewhere quiet so he can do his business in peace.
+Place their food and water bowls on a high kitchen bench, table, shelf or in a room that they can access but your baby cannot.
+The same goes for their litter tray; make sure it is placed somewhere quiet so they can do his business in peace.
 Keep in mind that the litter tray area and the eating area should be two separate spaces, as cats tend not to like eating where they go to the toilet (and neither would we)!

 AVOIDANCE TACTICS